marianoguerra/efene/docs/quickstart.rst

    :language: efene
    :lines: 2

-we created a function called *run* that receives no arguments
+we create a function called *run* that receives no arguments

 .. literalinclude:: code/hello.fn
    :language: efene